algunion/HTMLForge.jl/README.md

 ### The long term plan
 The long term plan is to make HTMLForge a pure Julia library.
 Alternatively, we can consider switching to a different C/Rust library that is still maintained.

-Another goal is to make HTMX support a first class citizen in HTMLForge.
+Another goal is to make HTMX a first class citizen in HTMLForge - by adding types, functions and relevant syntax sugar to make it easy to work with HTMX in Julia/HTMLForge.

 ### Getting started
 Getting started is very easy: